Protecting your private information is important to us.

-Analytics may automatically collect information about your computer hardware and software.
+Analytics may automatically collect information about the pages you visit.

-This information can include your browser type, access times, language, geographical location and referring website addresses.
+This information may include your browser type, access times, language, geographical location and referring website addresses.

 This information is used only for the operation of the service, to maintain quality of the service and to provide general statistics regarding the use of the FARAD website or FARAD-related services.